What Is a Sleep Ritual and How Do You Build One?

 Tips for Success

-- Start small: Begin with just one or two elements.
-Add more only when they feel natural.
+- Start small.
+Do not try to implement every step at once, as this can make the ritual feel like a stressful project.
+Begin with just one or two elements and add more only when they feel natural.

-- Personalize it: Your ritual should feel like a gift, not a obligation.
-If journaling stresses you out, skip it.
-If you love dancing to one slow song before bed?
-Do that.
+- Personalize it.
+Your ritual should feel like a gift, not an obligation.
+If journaling stresses you out or feels like more work, skip it.
+If you love dancing to one slow song before bed, do that.
+The effectiveness comes from the enjoyment and the consistency, not the specific activity.

 The Ripple Effect of a Good Sleep Ritual